-Placement of fill for these two habitat areas would result in construction activities and turbidity adjacent to and in the existing CSWH that is used as a foraging area for several special status species as described for Alternative 1.
+Placement of fill for these two this habitat areas area would result in construction activities and turbidity adjacent to and in the existing CSWH that is used as a foraging area for several special status species as described for Alternative 1.

-LA-2.
-Disposal of sediments in this offshore location would cause temporary disturbances during the disposal activity that could disperse fish.
+LA-2and LA-3.
+Disposal of sediments in this these offshore locationlocations would cause temporary disturbances during the disposal activity that could disperse fish (approximately 400 barge trips to LA-2 and 208 barge trips to LA-3).
 This would not adversely affect special status bird species because few if any individuals would be present and no foraging areas would be precluded.
 Marine mammals in the area would avoid the disturbance.